Food Plot Prep

 Take random soil samples in various places around the site you’ve chosen.
 Samples should be dug 6 to 7 inches deep.
 Call your county extension office for advice about soil sampling and using a soil test kit.
 It can help you determine what type of soil you have so you know how to improve it if necessary.
 Then apply the appropriate soil improvement products.

 For a list of extension offices near you click the below button:

 Location is more important than soil

 Smaller food plots are often a better way to go if you are planning to harvest mature deer.
-Large food plots are tempting, however if you must cross or continually walk through your plot to get to your stand they can become a henderence.
-Hiding a smaller, low quality forage plot is better than exposing a larger plot to your hunting access
+Large food plots are tempting, however, if you must cross or continually walk through your plot to get to your stand they can become a hindrance.
+Hiding a smaller, low-quality forage plot is better than exposing a larger plot to your hunting access

 Acquire the seed